Wide-AdGraph: Detecting Ad Trackers with a Wide Dependency Chain Graph: Evaluation

 \section{Evaluation}

 In this section, we report and analyze the results of our trained classifier.
-First, we analyze most important features to that enrich our representation to detect ad/tracker sub-domains.
-Second, we examine the results of our classifier.
+The fitted random forest was applied to our evaluation set containing 3796 sub-domains.
+We present the results in Table \ref{tab-acc}.
+Before going further we clarify the definition of false positives and false negatives.